millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/xtraRunBootstrap.md

 ## copy and paste this into SSH (hint: in putty, right-click does a paste)

+    # you should be root to run this
     echo DOMAINID=$DOMAINID
     echo CONTAINER=$CONTAINERID
     cat << EOF > /tmp/bootstrap_fix.sh